The Fiori Component¶

 Generally, a grid table is a grid layout of labeled columns and rows that presents numbers, text, or even images.
 Grid tables are available only on regular screen sizes.
 On compact screen sizes, data appears as object cells.

 A grid table row consists of a collection of columns, either image or text.
-When it is used as the table header, columns can use only text.
+When it is used as the table header, columns can only consist of text.

 An indicator indicates the progress of an operation.
 Like the traditional Android progress bar, the Fiori progress indicator also supports the following modes: